Instructors

 Marie is an artist and teacher from Hanover, PA.

-Sharon Swisher Cooley has been teaching piano, voice and organ for 45 years in Biglerville.
+Sharon has been teaching piano, voice and organ for 45 years in Biglerville.
 She holds a Bachelor of Arts in Music Performance and piano pedagogy.

 Following college, she opened her music studio in the Biglerville area, where she now teaches piano, voice and organ lessons.
 She has served three churches over the years as organist and choir director.
 Presently she is the choir director at Zion U.C.C. in Arendtsville and co-organist at St. Paul’s U.C.C. in New Oxford.
 She also directed and accompanied the St. Paul’s Singers, a local gospel men’s quartet, for over 24 years and organized and directed the New Oxford Community Messiah Choir.
 Sharon still enjoys accompanying and performing professionally.